goravel/docs/the-basics/logging.md

 ## Chain Methods

-Goravel provides a convenient chain methods, make it easy to insert more useful information into the log:
+Goravel provides convenient chain methods, that make it easy to insert more useful information into the log:

 ```go
 facades.Log().User("John").Debug(message)